BreizhHardware/ntfy_alerts/README.md

 # ntfy_alerts
 Personal ntfy alerts system

-feel free to contribute and to fork
+Feel free to contribute and to fork !

 # Python ntfy.py
 ## Description:
 This script is used to watch the github repos and send a notification to the ntfy server when a new release is published.
+It can aloso watch Docker Hub repos and do the same as github.
 ## Utilisation:
 auth and ntfy_url are required to be set as environment variables.